 * Design Patent- Issued for a new, original, and

 ornamental design embodied in or applied to an article

 of manufacture, it permits its owner to exclude others

-from making, using, or selling the design for a period
+from making, using, or selling the design.
+Design patents

-of fourteen years from the date of patent grant.
+of fourteen years from the date of grant.
 Design

 patents are not subject to the payment of maintenance